jpauty/playground-functional-python/markdowns/collections.md

 # Combined iterations with `zip`

-With `zip` you can iterate several collections at the same time.
+With `zip` you can iterate several iterators at the same time.
 For example :

 ```python
 destinations = buildNextDestinations()
 for character, destination in zip(characterList, destinations):
     character.moveTo(destination)
 ```

+The length of the returned iterator is the length of the shortest parameter.
+If you prefer : `zipLen = min(len(param) for param in zipParams))`.

 Often, when you iterate a collection you need the index of the current item.
 With `zip` you can write: